Persistence of Gaussian stationary processes: a spectral perspective: Preliminaries

 Next we discuss the relationship between the spectral measure and differentiation or integration.
 The derivative of a function $f:T\to\R$, where $T\in\{\Z,\R\}$, is defined to be

 \begin{obs}[derivative] Suppose that $m_\delta<\infty$ for some $\delta>2$.
 Then $f$ is a.s. continuously differentiable, and $f'$ is a GSP with spectral measure $\mu$ defined by:

 \end{obs}

-\begin{proof} In the case $T=\R$, the fact that $f'$ exists a.s. and is a stationary continuous Gaussian process follows from {the} moment condition (clf. \cite[Ch.
-1.4.1]{AT}).
+\begin{proof} In the case $T=\R$, the fact that $f'$ exists a.s. and is a stationary continuous Gaussian process follows from {the} moment condition (see \cite{AT}*{Ch.
+1.4.1}).
 Differentiating the relation $\E[f(t) f(s)] = \int_\R e^{-i\lm (t-s)}d\rho(\lm)$ once by $t$ and once by $s$ yields

 In the case $T=\Z$, differentiability is immediate and we compute:

 \end{proof}

 \begin{obs}[stationary anti-derivative] Suppose that $m_{-2}<\infty$ and $m_\delta<\infty$ for some $\delta>0$.
 Then there exists a GSP $F:T\to\R$ such that $F' \overset{d}{=} f $. \end{obs}